q30-space/ha-spaceapi-endpoint-client/README.md

 - Home Assistant 2021.1.0 or newer
 - A [SpaceAPI endpoint](https://github.com/q30-space/spaceapi-endpoint) server (v15 specification)
-- API key for authentication
+- API key for authentication (optional; not required if only monitor the status of the space)

 ## Installation